-Due to the uncertainty of the Covid - 19 pandemic and to maintain consistency with the web section, all exams will be completed remotely.
+Due to the uncertainty of the Covid -19 pandemic, all exams will be completed remotely.
 Two midterm exams will be given: the first is on Thursday, September 30 and the second is on Tuesday, November 9.
 The final exam is scheduled for Wednesday, December 15.